 The original motto ‘Liberty, Equality, Fraternity’ was again adopted during the 1848 February Revolution but was made official under the Third Republic (1871-1940).

-During the Second World War, the Free Zone governed by Marshal Pétain replaced the motto by another triptych: “Work, Family, Fatherland” (in French: Travail, Famille, Patrie).
+During the Second World War, the Free Zone governed by Marshal Pétain replaced the motto of another triptych: “Work, Family, Fatherland” (in French: Travail, Famille, Patrie).

 The French national motto influenced the First Article of the 1948 Universal Declaration of Human Rights: